jeremyreeder/gridscout/docs/index.md

 searches.
 If this is a serious problem for you, then simply locate each search result on your MGRS-compatible paper maps.

-# Who are you, and why did you create GridScout™?
+# Who are you, and why are you doing this?
 {:#jeremy}
 My name is Jeremy Reeder.
 Professionally, I'm a network security analyst and a part-time [bank-vault engineer][safehouse].
 I take an interest in the security